 Each fellow should be responsible for no more than 20 students, so more than one fellow may be matched with instructors of larger courses.

-Applications for the 2021-22 academic year will be accepted on a rolling basis through March 1, 2021, at noon EST. Any Brown University undergraduate with relevant experiences and interests may apply.
-While we encourage students to serve as a CBLR fellow in both fall 2021 and spring 2022 when possible, students able to commit for only one semester will be considered as well.
+Applications for the 2022-23 academic year will open in January 2022.
+Any Brown University undergraduate with relevant experiences and interests may apply.
+While students are encouraged to serve as a CBLR fellow in both the fall 2022 and spring 2023, when possible, students able to commit for only one semester will be considered as well.